There is no greater agony than bearing an untold story inside you. Maya Angelou

 This is one of many out-of-this world titles featured in this month's issue of our teacher newsletter.
-Click on the link in the Downloads section above to access the January 2022 Book Report and find even more amazing books for the classroom, including a read-alike list for Where the Wild Things Are.
-Educational extras like book reviews, lessons plans, and author interviews are embedded in the document.
+Click on the link in the Downloads section above to access the January 2022 Book Report and find even more must-reads for the classroom, including fantasy novels fueled by Asian mythology.
+Educational extras like reviews, lessons plans, and videos are embedded in the document.
 So start clicking!

 This is the remarkable true story of how a young girl’s never-wavering fascination with the world’s tallest animal leads her to become the first giraffologist: Dr. Anne Innis Dagg.
 Anne was three years old when she first laid eyes on a giraffe.
 As her blue eyes gazed into the giraffe’s big brown eyes at the zoo, she was mesmerized.
 And she never forgot it.
 Her desire to study the beautiful, graceful creatures followed her from preschool to graduate school.
 Often, she was laughed at for her interest.
 The scientific study of giraffes didn’t exist at the time.
 And it certainly wasn’t an appropriate pursuit for a woman — or so she was told.
 So, Anne decided she would teach herself about her favorite animal.
 She traveled to South Africa alone — and shocked everyone by studying giraffes in the wild!